geerlingguy/raspberry-pi-dramble/README.md

 TODO.

+> To un-provision a Pi, you can either use `apt-get remove --purge [package]` and `apt-get autoremove` to remove installed packages/configuration, then reboot... or you can reimage the microSD cards from a fresh copy of Raspbian or `diet-raspbian`.
+I prefer the latter, but for quick testing/experimentation will do the former.

 ### Deploying Drupal to the Raspberry Pis

 After all the Raspberry Pis are provisioned, it's time to deploy our brand new Drupal 8 site to them!